LifeScopeLabs/lifescopelabs.github.io/lifescope-index.md

 ## Single App Architecture

 LIFESCOPE App to search explorer and curate your personal data in various views.
-Explore data with various views (Feed, List, Map, Gallery, Timeline, Virtual Reality, Augmented Reality).
+Explore data with various views (Feed, List, Map, Gallery, Timeline, [Virtual Reality, Augmented Reality]((https://lifescopelabs.github.io/xr.html))).
 Explore people from your history.
 People are represented as related contacts and history across services.
 Single-page Universal web app built on Nuxt and Vue.js.
 Desktop/mobile reactive design interface with javascript extensions.

-Written with plugin framework such as location tracking, web xr and web voice.
+Written with plugin framework such as location tracking, WebXR and ebSpeach.
 Should be containerizable inside a universal app framework like Cordova (iOS, Android, Mac, Win).
 Able to connect as many provider accounts you want.
 List saved searches and hashtags.

 ![arch]